Louis Brandeis: Preventing J. P. Morgan's railroad monopoly

-While still involved with the life insurance industry, he took on another public interest case: the struggle to prevent New England's largest railroad company, New Haven Railroad, from gaining control of its chief competitor, the Boston and Maine Railroad.
+While still involved with the life insurance industry, Brandeis took on another public interest case: the struggle to prevent New England's largest railroad company, New Haven Railroad, from gaining control of its chief competitor, the Boston and Maine Railroad.
 His foes were the most powerful he had ever encountered, including the region's most affluent families, Boston's legal establishment, and the large State Street bankers.
 The New Haven had been under the control of J. P. Morgan, the "most powerful of all American bankers and probably the most dominating figure in all of American business."

 J. P. Morgan had pursued an expansion policy by acquiring many of the line's competitors to make the New Haven into a single unified network.
 Its acquisitions included railways, trolleys, and shipping companies.
 In June 1907, Brandeis was asked by Boston and Maine stockholders to present their cause to the public, a case that he again took on by insisting on serving without payment, "leaving him free to act as he thought best."

 After months of extensive research, Brandeis published a 70-page booklet in which he argued that New Haven's acquisitions were putting its financial condition in jeopardy, and he predicted that within a few years, it would be forced to cut its dividends or to become insolvent.
 He spoke publicly to Boston's citizens warning them that the New Haven "sought to monopolize the transportation of New England."
 He soon found himself under attack by not only the New Haven but also by many newspapers, magazines, chambers of commerce, Boston bankers, and college professors.
 "I have made," he wrote to his brother, "more enemies than in all my previous fights together."